1977 U.S. license plate

 bordered by Maryland, Virginia, Kentucky, Ohio, and Pennsylvania

 West Virginia passenger car plates from the mid-to-late 1970s are confusing.
 I'll spare you all the details, but there were no plates or stickers indicating the year 1977.
 Two versions of the 1976 "map" graphic plate expired in 1977 – the short serial die version with first character 1 through 7, a screened "76" in the lower right corner, and no year stickers; and also the tall serial die version with first character 8, 9, O, N, or D, with a "1976" sticker covering the screened "76" on the plate, as shown at left.
-The first serial character indicates the expiration month, September in this case.
+You can especially see the difference between the dies by comparing the "9" digit on these two plates.
+The first serial character indicates the expiration month, March and September, respectively, on these plates.

 Kentucky